Ed (film)

-Ed is a 1996 American sports comedy film about a talented baseball pitcher and his friendly ball-playing chimpanzee as his team's mascot.
+Ed is a 1996 American sports comedy film starring Matt LeBlanc about a talented baseball pitcher and his friendly ball-playing chimpanzee as his team's mascot.

-The film received negative reviews from critics, with a 0% on Rotten Tomatoes.
+The film received negative reviews from critics, with a 6% on Rotten Tomatoes.

 Plot

-In Santa Rosa, California, Jack "Deuce" Cooper (Matt LeBlanc) is a farm boy who arrives at an open tryout for the Santa Rosa Rockets minor league baseball team.
+Jack "Deuce" Cooper is a farm boy who arrives at an open tryout for a minor league baseball team.
 He makes the team after blowing away the scouts with his 'rocket' arm as well as having a strong training camp.
-Deuce also befriends a chimpanzee, 'Ed,' after being told the chimp is his new roommate/teammate.
-After they move into their apartment, Deuce develops a relationship with his neighbor, Lydia.
-Also, Ed becomes very close with her daughter, Elizabeth.
+Deuce also befriends a chimpanzee, Ed, after being told the chimp is his roommate and teammate.
+After they move into their apartment, Deuce develops a relationship Lydia his neighbor.
+Ed becomes very close with her Elizabeth, her daughter.
 Deuce's game really begins to take off as well as Ed's and the team becomes a league contender.
-Deuce's coach, Chubb, thinks Deuce can be an MLB starter if he keeps his head on straight.
+Deuce's coach, Chubb, thinks Deuce can play in the major leagues.
 But after the owners sell Ed to make a buck, Deuce takes matters into his own hands and goes to find Ed only to see him being tortured by a pair of goons.
-Deuce saves Ed but Ed escapes and finds a truck of frosted bananas and does not realize he is stuck inside the trailer, which is ice cold.
-Ed ends up in the hospital from almost freezing to death before the final game of the season and Deuce questions his own ability to continue playing without his best friend.
-Deuce ends up playing and struggles right off the bat.
-But when Ed, Elizabeth and Lydia arrive at the game together, Deuce turns up the heat and the Rockets take the championship.
+Deuce saves Ed but Ed escapes and finds a truck of frosted bananas and does not realize he is stuck inside.
+Ed ends up in the hospital after almost freezing to death before the final game.
+Deuce questions his own ability to continue playing without his best friend.
+Deuce ends up playing and struggles.
+But when Ed, Elizabeth, and Lydia arrive at the game together, Deuce turns up the heat and the Rockets win.
 Deuce eventually gets called up to the Dodgers.
-In the end, Ed, Deuce, Lydia and Elizabeth then become a family and live happily ever after.
+Deuce and Lydia get married and them and Ed and Elizabeth become a family.